LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Introduction

-Using our approach, we are able to achieve competitive results in medical image classification and visual question answering (VQA).
+Our method involves sequential multimodal training with a dual-head retriever architecture and a customized retrieval loss and visual question answering (VQA) training recipe.
+Our method achieves competitive results in medical image classification and VQA.
 Importantly, our focus in this work is not to chase SOTA results but to shed light on several interesting observations.
-One, that a simple and effective joint LVLM-retriever optimization mechanism can lead to a substantial boost in results over standard multimodal RAG and should thus be more widely adopted for medical diagnosis.

-Second, that this mechanism achieves competitive results by using models with no medical pre-training (for neither the LVLM nor the retriever) and only lightweight fine-tuning; this resonates with recent findings showing general-purpose LVLMs can rival their medical counterparts \cite{jeong2024limited} and has potentially important implications considering the resource-intensive nature of pre-training processes.
+One, that a simple and effective LVLM-aware retrieval optimization mechanism can lead to a substantial boost in results over current multimodal RAG methods and should thus be more widely adopted for medical diagnosis; beyond downstream performance, our analysis also shows improved relevance of retrieval candidates.
+Second, that this mechanism achieves competitive results by using models with no medical pre-training (for neither the LVLM nor the retriever) and only lightweight fine-tuning.
+This resonates with recent findings showing general-purpose LVLMs can rival their medical counterparts \cite{jeong2024limited} and has potentially important implications considering the resource-intensive nature of pre-training processes.

-Third, previous work on joint training in the general domain required large-scale pre-training followed by few-shot task-specific adaptation \cite{izacard2023atlas, hu2023reveal, lin2023ra}.
-In contrast, our novelty is in conducting joint training \emph{directly on downstream tasks} with no pretraining and only lightweight fine-tuning (as few as 546 samples).
-This provides first evidence about the feasibility and utility of lightweight data-efficient joint training directly on downstream tasks as opposed to in the pre-training setting.
-We are also the first to explore and show the utility of joint training in the multimodal medical domain.
+Third, related work in the general domain that tuned both retrieval and generation models required large-scale pre-training followed by few-shot task-specific adaptation \cite{izacard2023atlas, hu2023reveal, lin2023ra}.
+In contrast, we conduct our optimization \textit{directly on downstream tasks} with no pretraining and only lightweight fine-tuning (as few as 546 samples).
+This provides first evidence about the feasibility and utility of lightweight data-efficient generation-aware retrieval optimization directly on downstream tasks as opposed to in the pre-training setting.
+In addition to their reliance on extensive training, another gap in this line of work is that the various techniques developed in the LLM community for tuning retrievers to align with LLMs \cite{izacard2023atlas, shi2023replug, lin2023ra} have yet to be explored in the multimodal setting with LVLMs.

-Fourth and importantly, we conduct a novel analysis that finds that our method helps in particular to address a class of errors we term \emph{inconsistent retrieval predictions}.
-Inconsistent retrieval predictions are cases in which for a given patient image, each retrieved image leads the model to make different predictions.
-These cases commonly occur across our experiments and are substantially more difficult for models, both retrieval-augmented and non-retrieval models.
-This instability with respect to different retrieval candidates leads to high prediction entropy/uncertainty across classes, degrading not only overall RAG results but also their reliability \cite{lambert2022trustworthy}.

-As we show, our joint training mechanism significantly mitigates this issue and achieves large improvement over standard fine-tuned RAG on these cases.